Some of the links in this post may be affiliate links. See our disclosure for more info.

 Just as your sister helped “break in” your parents so they would mellow out by the time they got to you, she also took the heat off of you while you were growing up.
 Parents are almost always tougher on older sisters, even when younger sisters have come into the picture.

-Her loss was your gain, and you got to wear the same clothes that a year earlier you’d been begging to borrow.
+Her loss was your gain, and you got to wear the same clothes you’d been begging to borrow a year earlier.
 And best of all, they were free!

-A lot of younger siblings inherit more than just clothes from their older sisters.
-Chances are, you also got books, toys, CDs, video games, school supplies, sports equipment, and much, much more.
+Many younger siblings inherit more than just clothes from their older sisters.
+Chances are, you also got books, toys, CDs, video games, school supplies, sports equipment, and much more.

-Chances are, you don’t share your parents’ exact taste in music, movies, television, and so on.
-And odds are, you picked up a lot of your tastes from your older sister.
+Chances are, you don’t share your parents’ exact taste in music, movies, television, etc. And odds are, you picked up a lot of your tastes from your older sister.

 She was the one who shared her CDs and DVDs with you and introduced you to the universe outside your parents’ little bubble.
 She opened the door for you so that you could discover your own interests.

 She made the world a whole lot bigger and gave you a roadmap so that you could explore.

 When your parents went out and left you home with your older sister, she was your babysitter.
 Maybe she didn’t like it all the time, but it was the perfect time to introduce you to her favorite movies or music or do your makeup.
 And she cooked for you!

 Her food probably wasn’t gourmet, but sometimes you don’t want gourmet.
 Sometimes you want macaroni and cheese and cookies and milk.
 And she didn’t try to take the cookies away from you before you’d had your fill.
 And only you could appreciate each other’s bizarre culinary experiments.